jeremydecola/Mystic-Nights-Translation/README.md

 Screenshots would be appreciated.

 ## *PROGRESS*
+### v1.1.0
+Big thanks to Reed Armstrong for pointing out a vast majority of the mistakes in my translation.
+*A: Spelling mistakes fixed
+*B: Grammatical errors fixed
+*C: Offscreen text and awkward line breaking fixed.

 ### v1.0.1
 Typographical Errors Fixed.
-Credit to Smiles and Daniel Rain (YouTube).
+Credit to Reed Armstrong and Daniel Rain (YouTube).

 ### v1.0.0
 Initial Public Release!